-In spite of being studied for a long time (Vogel 1903), there is still an annoying uncertainty whether the F0Iab primary is a more distant supergiant star (i.e. a high-mass model) or a closer post-AGB star (a low-mass model).
-Unfortunately, the uncertainty of the parallax (van Leeuwen 2007) does not allow to distinguish between them, so we tried to use an indirect approach, as described in Guinan et al. (2012).
+In spite of being studied for a long time (Vogel 1903), there is still an annoying uncertainty whether the F0Iab primary is a more distant supergiant star (i.e. a high-mass model) or a closer post-AGB star (a low-mass model); see the references in Guinan and DeWarf (2002).
+Unfortunately, the uncertainty of the parallax (van Leeuwen 2007) does not allow to distinguish between them, so we tried to use an indirect approach, as described in our paper Guinan et al. (2012).

-We first constructed a local distance calibration based on diffuse interstellar bands (DIBs) observed in spectra of several surrounding stars, located within 1° of ε Aur, namely HD 31617, HD 31894, HD 32328, HD 277197, and BD+43°1168.
+We first constructed a local distance calibration based on a diffuse interstellar band (DIB) observed in spectra of several surrounding stars, located within 1° of ε Aur, namely HD 31617, HD 31894, HD 32328, HD 277197, and BD+43°1168.
 Of course, we had to assume that the interstellar medium is smooth enough in the lateral direction and we verified this in COBE/DIRBE reddening maps (Schlegel et al. 1998).
 Using either parallaxes of nearby stars or spectroscopic distances, we were able to find a well-defined relation between the distance d (in kpc) and the equivalent width EW of the 6613 Å DIB:

-$$d(EW) = (1.474 \pm 0.028) \times 10^4 EW.$$ (27)
+$$d(EW) = (1.474 \pm 0.028) \times 10^4 \, EW \,. \tag{27}$$

-The resulting distance of ε Aur was $d = (1.5 \pm 0.5)$ kpc, strongly supporting the high-mass model, for which the evolution is shown in Figure 16.
+The resulting distance of ε Aur was $d=(1.5\pm0.5)\,\mathrm{kpc}$, strongly supporting the high-mass model, for which the evolution is shown in Figure 16.
 The uncertainty of d is dominated by the scatter of EW for ε Aur.
 We are going to use a similar approach also for other distant supergiant stars which have a long observational record and, at the same time, they will not be observed by the GAIA spacecraft due to magnitude limitations (Liu et al. 2012).
 See an example of a reddening map for V1765 Cygni in Figure 17.

-Our calibration is used and discussed in the work of Strassmeier et al. (2013).
+Our calibration is used and discussed in the work of Strassmeier et al. (2014).
 They were able to measure additional neighbouring star BD+43°1166C (only 28" from ε Aur) and claim it is a close (7 pc) white dwarf, since they were unable to find any similar spectrum in the ESO UVES database.
 Moreover, they can fit its spectrum by a synthetic white-dwarf spectrum.
 Finally, they speculate the observed DIB at 6613 Å is actually a result of a (hypothetical) debree disk.